ManiAm/RAG-Search/README.md

     | POST   | /rag/chat                | Performs retrieval-augmented chat using the selected embedding          |
     | POST   | /rag/chat-stream         | Same as `/rag/chat`, but streams the model's response in real-time      |

 Streaming responses allow the language model to return output incrementally-token by token-rather than waiting for the entire answer to be generated before sending it.
 This creates a more interactive and responsive user experience, especially for longer answers, as users can begin reading the model's reply almost immediately.
-In RAG-Talk, streaming is supported for both direct LLM chat and RAG-based responses.
+In RAG-Search, streaming is supported for both direct LLM chat and RAG-based responses.

 For example, to retrieve a list of supported LLM models, you can use the following `curl` command: